Easy homemade truffles

 These rich, indulgent truffles look and taste amazing, and believe it or not, they’re not as tricky to make as you might think.
-Coating them in melted chocolate at the end is probably as difficult as it gets.
-Hence why I’ve called them ‘easy chocolate truffles.’
+Coating them in melted chocolate at the end is about as difficult as it gets!
+Hence the ‘easy’ part of the name.

-They are perfect as a special occasion kind of treat – think Valentine’s Day, Christmas or a birthday gift.
-I think giving a home made gift like these truffles makes the recipient feel special too.
+They are perfect as a special occasion kind of treat; think Valentine’s Day, Christmas, or Easter.
+I think giving a homemade gift like these truffles makes the recipient feel special too.

-This chocolate truffles recipe is a bit different from my usual “healthier versions” type of recipe.
+This truffle recipe is a bit different from my usual “healthier versions” type of recipe.
 But you know I believe in moderation and that food shouldn’t be labelled as “good” or “bad.”
-There are some foods you should eat more of, and some that you should eat less often.
+There are just some foods you should eat more of, and some that you should eat less often.

-It’s also important to use really good quality ingredients, especially when it comes to chocolate.
+It’s very important to use really good quality ingredients, especially when it comes to chocolate.
 Cheap chocolate usually contains less cacao powder, more sugar and more artificial additives.

-So when you make these truffles, please us really good quality dark chocolate, that is at least 70% cocoa.
+So when you make these truffles, please us really good quality dark chocolate, that’s at least 70% cocoa.
 Read more about why that’s important in my MAKE YOUR OWN HEALTHY CHOCOLATE post.